 Dion: Probably a little bit more male, maybe the ratio might be three to two, males to females.
 I think that's a traditional thing, that more males are wanting to go into fields that involve maths, but of course an increasing number of girls and women are doing that now as well.

 Challenges & Successes

-Peter: Now tell me about some of the biggest challenges you've had tutoring maths.
+Peter: Now tell me about some of the biggest challenges you've had teaching and tutoring maths.
 What's been the hardest?

 Dion: Well, there have been some students who just find the subject so difficult, and they come to tutoring really because their parents want them to come to tutoring, or perhaps because the parents are a little bit like their children, a bit exasperated that things don't seem to be improving.